sycobuny/rcfiles/README.md

 useful shell functions, though there is no restriction or checking done on either; it is merely convention.

-This Sounds So Hot Right Now, I Want It
+I Want To Be "Cool" And "Hip" Like You!
 =======================================

 (AKA: installation instructions)